noiseprotocol/noise_spec/noise.md

 Noise doesn't directly support this.
 Instead, this could be simulated by always executing `Noise_XX`.
 The initiator can simulate the `Noise_NX` case by sending a **dummy static public key** if authentication is not requested.
 The value of the dummy public key doesn't matter.
-For efficiency, the initiator can send a null public key value per [Section 4](#crypto-functions) (e.g.  an all-zeros `25519` value that is guaranteed to produce an all-zeros output).

 This technique is simple, since it allows use of a single handshake pattern.
-It also doesn't reveal which option was chosen from message sizes.
+It also doesn't reveal which option was chosen from message sizes or computation time.
 It could be extended to allow a `Noise_XX` pattern to support any permutation of authentications (initiator only, responder only, both, or none).

 10.2.
 Channel binding
 ---------------------